swapdaa/LitterBug_donkey/README.md

 After building a Litterbug, press the select button on the ps3 controller and get rolling.

 ### Create your own parts.
+You can make the LitterBug interact with the environment in new ways by adding a new physical part.
+For example, this project added a scoop part using an extra servo.
 Since the LitterBug is built off the Donkeycar platform, you can use their structure to create new parts.

 ```python